MingLunHan/CIF-HieraDist/README.md

 ## Acknowledgments

 This repository is developed based on [Fairseq](https://github.com/facebookresearch/fairseq).
-Thanks to Facebook AI Research for releasing the Fairseq framework.
+Thanks to the [Facebook AI Research](https://ai.facebook.com/) for releasing the Fairseq framework.

 ## Citation